Winter Storm Watch issued for Bennett, Haakon, Jackson, Mellette, Todd, Tripp, Ziebach by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-14 11:00:00 MST Expires: 2022-12-15 11:00:00 MST Urgency: Expected Severity: Severe Certainty: Likely Instruction: Travel should be restricted to emergencies only.
-If you must travel, have a winter survival kit with you.
-If you get stranded, stay with your vehicle.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Brule; Charles Mix; Gregory BLIZZARD WARNING IN EFFECT UNTIL NOON CST THURSDAY * WHAT...Blizzard conditions expected.
-Additional snow accumulations of 4 to 7 inches.
-Winds gusting as high as 50 mph. * WHERE...Gregory, Brule and Charles Mix Counties. * WHEN...Until noon CST Thursday. * IMPACTS...Travel could be very difficult.
-Areas of blowing snow could significantly reduce visibility.
+Effective: 2022-12-14 22:11:00 CST Expires: 2022-12-15 18:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Call Nebraska 511 for the latest road information.
+Target Area: Boyd; Holt WINTER STORM WARNING REMAINS IN EFFECT UNTIL 6 PM CST THURSDAY * WHAT...Snow.
+Additional snow accumulations of up to two inches.
+Winds gusting as high as 50 mph. * WHERE...Boyd and Holt Counties. * WHEN...Until 6 PM CST Thursday. * IMPACTS...Plan on slippery road conditions.
+Areas of blowing snow will significantly reduce visibility.
 The hazardous conditions could impact the morning or evening commute.
-Gusty winds could bring down tree branches. * ADDITIONAL DETAILS...Conditions will worsen through the afternoon and evening as northwest wind gusts increase to 50 mph.
+Gusty winds could bring down tree branches.

 weather.gov

-Effective: 2022-12-14 10:58:00 MST Expires: 2022-12-15 05:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
-The latest road conditions can be obtained by calling 5 1 1.
-Target Area: Corson; Dewey WINTER STORM WARNING REMAINS IN EFFECT UNTIL 5 AM MST THURSDAY * WHAT...Heavy snow.
-Additional snow accumulations of up to two inches.
-Winds gusting as high as 45 mph. * WHERE...Corson and Dewey Counties. * WHEN...Until 5 AM MST Thursday. * IMPACTS...Plan on slippery road conditions.
-Blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the evening commute.
+Effective: 2022-12-14 22:11:00 CST Expires: 2022-12-15 06:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Call Nebraska 511 for the latest road information.
+Target Area: Blaine; Rock WINTER STORM WARNING REMAINS IN EFFECT UNTIL 6 AM CST THURSDAY * WHAT...Snow.
+Additional snow accumulations of up to one inch.
+Winds gusting as high as 50 mph. * WHERE...Rock and Blaine Counties. * WHEN...Until 6 AM CST Thursday. * IMPACTS...Plan on slippery road conditions.
+Areas of blowing snow will significantly reduce visibility.
+Gusty winds could bring down tree branches.

 Comments / 0